TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Related Works

 \textbf{Pairwise Approaches} \quad \citet{pradeep2021expando} design a pairwise component to enhance the early precision performance of the text ranking system by employing a pre-trained sequence-to-sequence model (such as T5 \cite{raffel2020exploring}) to conduct pairwise comparisons and reranking of retrieved document pairs. \citet{qin2023large} introduce a method called Pairwise Ranking Prompting (PRP), which effectively enables LLMs to perform text ranking tasks by simplifying the prompt design and achieving competitive performance across multiple benchmark datasets.

 \textbf{Listwise Approaches} \quad LRL \cite{ma2023zero} enhances text retrieval reranking by employing a large language model as a zero-shot listwise reranker, utilizing a simple instruction template and a sliding window strategy to process multi-document information.
 Similarly, \citet{sun2023chatgpt} introduce a novel instructional permutation generation approach called RankGPT, utilizing a sliding window strategy to effectively enable LLMs (such as ChatGPT \cite{openai} and GPT-4 \cite{achiam2023gpt}) to be used for relevance ranking tasks in information retrieval, achieving competitive and even superior results on popular IR benchmarks.
-In addition, both RankVicuna \cite{pradeep2023rankvicuna} and RankZephyr \cite{pradeep2023rankzephyr} utilize open-source LLMs and employ instruction fine-tuning to achieve zero-shot listwise document reranking, thereby enhancing the ranking performance of smaller LLMs. \citet{zhuang2023setwise} propose a novel Setwise prompting approach to enhance the efficiency and effectiveness of LLMs in zero-shot document ranking tasks, by reducing the number of model inferences and prompt token consumption, which significantly improves computational efficiency while maintaining high ranking performance.
+In addition, both RankVicuna \cite{pradeep2023rankvicuna} and RankZephyr \cite{pradeep2023rankzephyr} utilize open-source LLMs and employ instruction fine-tuning to achieve zero-shot listwise document reranking, thereby enhancing the ranking performance of smaller LLMs. \citet{zhuang2023setwise} propose a novel Setwise prompting approach to enhance the efficiency and effectiveness of LLMs in zero-shot document ranking tasks, by reducing the number of model inferences and prompt token consumption, which significantly improves computational efficiency while maintaining high ranking performance. \citet{tang2023found} introduces permutation self-consistency, a method to reduce positional bias in large language models for listwise ranking tasks, achieving state-of-the-art performance in passage reranking and sorting datasets.
+DemoRank \cite{liu2024demorank} is a listwise ranking method to select and optimize the order of in-context demonstrations for large language models, improving their performance in few-shot learning tasks. \citet{liu2024sliding} explores full ranking with long-context LLMs, proposing a new listwise training approach and importance-aware learning objective to improve efficiency and performance in ranking tasks. \citet{yoon2024listt5} introduces ListT5, a listwise reranking model that utilizes Fusion-in-Decoder architecture for efficient and robust zero-shot retrieval, outperforming state-of-the-art methods on the BEIR benchmark.